 Air bubbles are normal in translucent sintered products, including Yunzi.

 See ChiyoDad's Blog for information on the problem of lead contamination in some charges of Yunzi produced by The Yunnan Weiqi Factory.
 If you bought contaminated stones from YMI, it seems you can exchange them.
 For other vendors, YMMV.

-Re: one should not really put stones in your mouth anyway that is like putting a dirty old money into ones mouth.
-Who knows how many hands has touched the stone.
-Plus historical stones (pre-WW2) will more than likely have lead anyway.
-Also one should also supervise children and teach them properly on bad habits, even japanese slate and shell stones can be swallowed, plus shell stones more than likely have lead in it too due to the current status of our oceans.
+(2015-02-17 20:40 by 220.127.116.11): One should not really put stones in one’s mouth anyway: that is like putting dirty old money in one’s mouth.
+Who knows how many hands have touched the stone?
+Plus historical (pre-WW2) stones will more than likely contain lead anyway.
+Also one should also supervise children and teach them properly to avoid bad habits; even Japanese slate and shell stones can be swallowed, plus shell stones more than likely contain lead too, due to the current state of our oceans.